Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Alcoholic, Constitution 13 or higher.

 You eat like a giant and drink like a fish.
 Years of punishing your stomach and liver have led to a powerful fortitude.
-You gain the following benefits:

 * You have advantage on Saving Throws against being poisoned.
 + Upon completing a long rest, you regain 1 additional spent Hit Dice.